-11 AM EDT Advisory 12 NWS National Hurricane Center destructive waves.
+02 PM EDT Advisory 12A NWS National Hurricane Center destructive waves.
 Colors are determined by the highest values in the associated forecast peak surge range.
 Values shown on this graphic are inclusive of tide.

-Peak storm surge will be greatest along the eastern Forgotten Coast and Nature Coast with 10-15' from the Aucilla River to Yankeetown and 7-11' from Yankeetown to Chassahowitzka forecasted.
-6-9' is currently expected from the Ocklockonee River to the Aucilla River and from the Chassahowitzka to the Anclote River, 4-7' is forecast for Carrabelle to the Ochlockonee River and from the Aclote River to the Middle of Longboat Key.
+Peak storm surge will be greatest along the eastern Forgotten Coast and Nature Coast with 10-15' from the Aucilla River to Yankeetown and 7-11' from Yankeetown to Chassahowitzka and from the Ocklockonee River to the Aucilla River.
+6-9' is expected from Chassahowitzka to the Anclote River, 4-7' is forecast for Carrabelle to the Ochlockonee River and from the Aclote River to the Middle of Longboat Key.
 Storm surge is also forecast along the Florida Gulf Coast from the Middle of Longboat Key to East Cape Sable, along the Big Bend and Panhandle from Carrabelle to Mexico Beach, along the Northeast coast from the Mouth of the St. Mary's River to the Flagler/Volusia County line, and the Florida Keys.